Cat Arthritis: Early Signs and Simple Home Changes That May Help

 One of the highest-impact changes is making jumping optional with a sturdy step, ramp, or middle platform.

-5) How vets diagnose arthritis
+5) How vets usually diagnose it

 Diagnosis is usually based on a mix of what you notice at home, a physical exam, and sometimes imaging.
 Your vet may look at joint range of motion, muscle mass, posture, spinal comfort, and how your cat moves.